Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality: Concrete Constructions

 \section{Concrete Constructions}

-In this section we present three different coalgebra modalities on $\fdVect_\R$ defined over two different underlying comonads, treated in individual subsections.
-Defining these modalities lets us reason about sound vector space semantics of $\C(\blstar)$ in terms of $!$-preserving monoidal biclosed functors $\C(\blstar) \to \fdVect_\R$.
+In this section we introduce the three candidate $!$-functors on $\fdVect$ that we have identified.
+The first construction follows a more classical approach whose goal is to find models of full linear logic \cite{Blute1994}.
+The latter constructions use the identity functor as the underlying endofunctor, on top of which we define diagonal maps.

-We point out here that we do not aim for \textit{complete} model in that we do not require the tensor of our vector space semantics to be non-symmetric.
-This is common practice in the DisCoCat line of research and also in the standard set theoretic semantics of Lambek calculus \cite{VanBenthem1988}.
-Consider the English sentence "John likes Mary" and the Farsi sentence "John Mary-ra Doost-darad(likes)".
-These two sentences have the same semantics, but different word orders, thus exemplifying the lack of syntax within semantics.
+It is also worth noting that at a high level, the goal of the diagonal maps of a $!$-functor, $\Delta:F\to F\otimes F$ is to \textit{copy}.
+Although copying is clearly a nonlinear operation, we try to approximate nonlinear copying with these diagonal maps.

-\subsection{$!$ as the Dual of an Algebra}
+\subsection{\texorpdfstring{$!$}{!} as the Dual of an Algebra}

-Following \cite{Blute1994} we interpret $!$ using the Fermionic Fock space functor $\F : \fdVect_\R \to \Alg_\R$.
+Following \cite{Blute1994} we interpret $!$ using the Fermionic Fock space functor $\F : \fdVect \to \Alg_\R$.
 In order to define $\F$ we first introduce the simpler free algebra construction, typically studied in the theory of representations of Lie algebras \cite{Humphreys}.
-It turns out that $\F$ is itself a free functor, giving us a monad structure on $U\F$ which upon dualising as in \cite{HopfMonads} gives us the desired comonad \cite{Blute1994}.
-The choice of the symbol $\F$ comes from ``Fermionic Fock space" (as opposed to ``Bosonic"), and is also known as the exterior algebra functor, or the Grassmannian algebra functor \cite{Humphreys}.
+This construction is applicable to all vector spaces, which are not necessarily finite dimensional.
+The choice of the symbol $\F$ comes from ``Fermionic Fock space'' (as opposed to ``Bosonic''), but is also known as the exterior algebra functor, or the Grassmannian algebra functor \cite{Humphreys}.
+In the following by ``\textit{algebra}'' we mean associative algebra.
+That is, a vector space with a ring structure and appropriate relations between scalars and multiplication.
+These are objects of the category $\Alg_\R$.
+The morphisms of this category are linear maps that moreover preserve the ring-multiplication.

 \begin{definition} The {\bf free algebra functor} $T : \Vect_\R \to \Alg_\R$ is defined on objects as:

 and for morphisms $f : V \to W$, we get the algebra homomorphism $T(f) : T(V) \to T(W)$ defined layer-wise as